-- Learn about the issue – We’ve gathered some great information and links about Sex Trafficking on a global scale and specifically in our program areas here.
+- Learn about the issue – We’ve gathered some great information about understanding human trafficking and its local impact.

 - Raise awareness – Make awareness part of Game Day and donate your guess of what the final score will be to an anti-trafficking organization, then challenge your friends to do the same!

 - How to stop human trafficking – learn how you can be a part of this fight.